Blog

 Even the best-laid plans can change.
-During construction projects, project managers and their organizations must stay ahead of all alterations to original project parameters for both legal and fiscal reasons.
-This requirement means documenting all changes to plans, project time-frame projections, billing statements, providing funding, and more.
+During construction projects, project owners must stay ahead of all alterations to original project parameters for both legal and fiscal reasons.
+This requirement means documenting all changes to plans, project time-frame projections, billing statements, and more.

 What Is Construction Contingency?